This post has two parts:

 This is the process I used, which may work differently for you depending on your circumstances.
 I am writing this in December 2024, and the process occurred during Fall 2024.
 Given how rapidly the field of LLMs evolves, this information might become outdated quickly, but the general principles should remain relevant.

-There are often posts, Slack groups, and other resources for people seeking faculty positions, but it's less common to find shared experiences about industry job searches, even for research-focused roles.
-While the job landscape has changed significantly, and research has evolved from what it was five years ago, the job search process remains largely consistent.
-Although compensation, roles, and interview processes may vary across industries, having easily accessible information is always beneficial.
+There are many resources, such as posts and Slack groups, for people seeking faculty positions, but shared experiences about industry job searches, particularly for research-focused roles, are less common.
+While the job landscape and research have evolved significantly over the past five years, the core job search process remains largely unchanged.
+Despite variations in compensation, roles, and interview processes across companies, having readily accessible information is always valuable.

-Expand if you want to read a summary (<450 words) generated by a Claude.
-It can save you time and API usage tokens.
-I promise I used an effective prompt for it.
+Expand to read a summary (less than 450 words) generated by Claude.
+It can save you time and API tokens.
+I promise I used an effective prompt to create it.

 Interview Processes and Stages: